akc/sloane/docs/sloane.md

 :   Online search; lookup the provided terms in Sloane's On-Line Encyclopedia
     of Integer Sequences (OEIS).

--k *KEYS*
-:   Keys of fields to print (default: SN).

---long
-:   Long format; print all fields.

 -n *N*
 :   Fetch at most this many entries (default: 5).

 --all
 :   Fetch all matching entries (equivalent to -n 999999).

---monochrome
-:   Do not colorize the output.
-Useful when piping the output to another
-    program.

---json
-:   Output results is JSON format.

 --invert
 :   Return sequences *not* in the database (used with `--filter`).